PanniePB/to-do-app/README.md

 - Logging Strategy on back-end
 - Service and Controller layer on back-end to handle and validate data
 - Entity and DTOs establishing title, completion status and when the item was added/last updated

+## Future Goals
+Need to add in Toast Notifications for strikethrough Back-end error handling needs to be improved
+Sorting by Date

+## CHANGE LOGS
+## 11/06/2024
+- Added testing to my logic and react components - testing

+TO-DO:
+- struggling to get time-out to design attractively.